bobleesj/bobleesj.github.io/_sources/index.rst.txt

 .. note::

-   This website is maintained with the help of ``scikit-package`` (https://scikit-package.github.io/scikit-package).
+   My website is developed and maintained using the ``scikit-package`` (https://scikit-package.github.io/scikit-package) Level 5 standards.
+It's easy to share work with the community!

 .. toctree::
    :maxdepth: 2